 There are many different day trading strategies, and there are courses and online references that can help you understand the process, methodology and risk/return.
 Start by studying actual trades and strategies.
 You might find a contrarian strategy or maybe trend following.
-Just know that they're all based on speculation.
+Just know that all trading styles are based on speculation.
 You can find many free resources online that allow you to watch live trades, study stock charts and trends, and read financial analysis.
 How would you handle the trade?
-When would you sell, how much are you willing to risk, how would you make out if you employed your strategy?
+When would you sell, how much are you willing to risk, how would you make out if you employed your trading strategy?

 3. Set up a demo account

-Before you start risking real capital, set up a demo account to learn the ropes.
+Before you start risking real money, set up a demo account to learn the ropes.
 You can buy and sell in real time, but in a safe space as you learn more about reading the market, the trends and fluctuations, how much to risk and at what point.
 Practice, practice, practice.
 You can develop, hone and perfect your strategy in a demo environment that won’t cost you your house if you get it wrong.
 Keep testing your strategy until you are confident.

 4. Set goals and know your limits

 It takes time to learn day trading.
 Especially when you start trading with real capital.
 You need to trade while markets are open, which is during normal business hours.
 Missing a sell because you didn’t execute the transaction before the exchange closed could be a costly lesson if the stock/future/currency fluctuates over night.
 Most companies will not understand that you need to leave a meeting to execute a trade.
 Don’t give up your day job until your profits exceed your take home pay consistently.
 Commission-free trading is way to buy and sell stocks and ETFs and pay $0 commission fees per trade.
 It could save you tons of money as you hone your skills.